Human ethology: Human ethology topics

-Human Ethology has an increasing influence on the dialogue between Human Sciences and Humanities as shown for example with the book Being Human - Bridging the Gap between the Sciences of Body and Mind.
+Human Ethology has an increasing influence on the dialogue between Human Sciences and Humanities as shown for example in the book Being Human - Bridging the Gap between the Sciences of Body and Mind.

 Methodology

 Ethologists study behavior using two general methods: naturalistic observation and laboratory experimentation.
-Ethologist's insistence on observing organisms in their natural environment differentiates ethology from related disciplines such as evolutionary psychology and sociobiology, and their naturalistic observation "ranks as one of their main contributions to psychology", Naturalistic Observation Ethologist believe that in order to study species-specific behaviors, a species must be observed in its natural environment.
-One can only understand the function of a behavior by seeing how it specifically fits into the species natural environment in order to fulfill a specific need.
-Ethologist follow a specific set of steps when studying an organism:
+Ethologist's insistence on observing organisms in their natural environment differentiates ethology from related disciplines such as evolutionary psychology and sociobiology, and their naturalistic observation "ranks as one of their main contributions to psychology", Naturalistic Observation Ethologists believe that in order to study species-specific behaviors, a species must be observed in its natural environment.
+One can only understand the function of a behavior by seeing how it specifically fits into the species natural environment to fulfill a specific need.
+Ethologists follow a specific set of steps when studying an organism:

 These steps fall in line with Tinbergen's "On Aims of Methods of Ethology" in which he states that every study of behavior must answer four questions to be considered legitimate: